Whether you know it or not, you're being watched. Agencies are keeping tabs on your banking activity.

 There are several tips to implement if you want to stay off the database:

 - Don't write checks without having money in the account to cover them.

-- Find out from the bank or credit union how long it takes for deposits to be credited to your account.
+- Find out how long it takes for deposits to be credited to your account.

 - Before closing a checking account, make sure all checks have cleared, all automatic debits have stopped and you have paid all fees.